Board of Directors

 Senior Vice President, External Affairs

-Sarah, Obed, senior vice president of external affairs, is responsible for representing Doyon, Limited on a wide range of matters before federal, state, and local governments.
-She is also responsible for reviewing and analyzing legislative issues that may impact Doyon’s business.
+Sarah Obed, Senior Vice President of External Affairs, is responsible for representing Doyon, Limited on a wide range of matters before federal, state, and local governments.
+She is responsible for reviewing and analyzing legislative issues that may impact Doyon’s business.
 Obed oversees corporate and shareholder communications, including print and digital media, and press relations.

 A Doyon shareholder and a Minto Tribal member, Obed and her husband, Stephen, are raising their daughters in Fairbanks, AK.